Lewis F. Powell Jr.: Early life and education

 Powell was born in Suffolk, Virginia in 1907, the son of Mary Lewis (Gwathmey) and Louis Franklin Powell.
-Powell set out to attend Washington and Lee University where he became president of his fraternity, managing editor of the student newspaper, and a member of the yearbook staff.
-His major was in commerce, but he also studied law.
+Powell attended Washington and Lee University, where he became president of his fraternity, managing editor of the student newspaper, and a member of the yearbook staff.
+His major was commerce, but he also studied law.
 Powell had always planned on becoming a lawyer because he viewed their roles as shaping history.
 He graduated in 1929 with a B.A. magna cum laude and Phi Beta Kappa.
 He also was named recipient of the Algernon Sydney Sullivan Award for "generous service to others".

-Powell then attended Washington and Lee University School of Law and in 1931 graduated valedictorian.
-He received a Master of Laws degree from Harvard Law School in 1932, wrote a LL.M. thesis entitled "Relation between the Virginia Court of Appeals and the State Corporation Commission", and was one of two U.S. Supreme Court justices to have earned an LL.M. degree.
+Powell then attended Washington and Lee University School of Law and in 1931 graduated as valedictorian of his class.
+He received his LL.M. from Harvard Law School in 1932, writing his thesis on relations between the Virginia Court of Appeals and the State Corporation Commission.
+He is one of two U.S. Supreme Court justices to have earned an LL.M.

 He was elected president of the student body as an undergraduate with the help of Mosby Perrow Jr., and the two served together on the Virginia State Board of Education in the 1960s.
 Powell was a member of Phi Kappa Sigma fraternity and the Sigma Society.
 At a leadership conference, he met Edward R. Murrow, and they became close friends.

 In 1936, he married Josephine Pierce Rucker with whom he had three daughters and one son.
 She died in 1996.